The area, which is now the Dutch-German border, has been a frontier area for over two millennia between:

 - the Roman Empire and the Germanic tribes;

-- the Frankish Empire and the County of Saxon;
+- the Frankish Empire and the Germanic tribe of the Saxon;

 - the Holy German Empire and Lotharingia.

 ( The links are to another Paul Budde publication: The Middle Ages from a North-Western European Perspective)

 The inhabitants of these lands have always lived far away from the power centre of their worlds; they were constantly threatened by wars and were accustomed to looking after themselves rather than depending on others – characteristics which can still be recognised in the current population.

 The Germanic tribes were nomadic farmers.
 Slowly hamlets and villages started to emerge and several of these communities continued into the 20th century.
 The region that now includes Wietmarschen, Nordhorn and Ootmarsum, important places in the history of the Budde family, have a long history going back to prehistoric times. occupation.